 How are oral cancer screenings performed?

-> The screening is easily and quickly performed.
+The screening is easily and quickly performed.
 It does not hurt either.
-To detect oral cancers, Dr. Silverman will check your gums, cheeks, face, glands, and tongue for any abnormalities, such as lesions or unusual bumps.
+To detect oral cancers, Dr. Silverman, or Dr. Morton will check your gums, cheeks, face, glands, and tongue for any abnormalities, such as lesions or unusual bumps.

-> If Dr. Silverman sees any issues relating to mouth cancer, he may request a biopsy, and then will determine the best course of action for your health.
-He will discuss treatment options available to you, whether it is surgery or another less invasive procedure.
-Rest assured, he is trained and experienced to examine the results, and pinpoint any problems he may see.
+If our dentists see any issues relating to mouth cancer, we may request a biopsy, and then will determine the best course of action for your health.
+We will discuss treatment options available to you, whether it is surgery or another less invasive procedure.
+Rest assured, we are trained and experienced to examine the results, and pinpoint any problems we may see.

-> Get your screening today!
+Get your screening today!

 It does not matter whether or not you experience symptoms of oral cancer.
 It is always best to take the preventive measure and schedule your screening today.
 You don’t necessarily have to experience symptoms in order to get screened– instead, be on the safe side and catch any issues before they turn into big problems for your overall health.